Summary

 What Is Visual Hierarchy in Business Plans?

-Visual hierarchy is how you organize content to guide reader attention.
+What exactly is visual hierarchy?
 Experts define it as "an invaluable part of any successful design, be it a website, product packaging.
 Advertisement."
 Your business plan needs the same smart setup.

 The Psychology Behind Investor Scanning

-Backers don't read business plans like novels.
+Here's the truth: backers don't read business plans like novels.
 They scan for key info first.
-Their eyes move in patterns - usually top to bottom, left to right.
+Their eyes move in predictable patterns - usually top to bottom, left to right.
 Smart visual hierarchy business plans work with these natural eye movements.

 In the first 30 seconds, backers look for your business model.
 They want to see income potential.
-After 5 minutes, they want to see your team and market size.
+After 5 minutes, they check your team and market size.
 Only during a full review do they dig into detailed operations.
-Design your plan to match this timeline.
+So why not design your plan to match this timeline?

 Core Elements That Create Hierarchy